Yoga and Meditation Capital-Rishikesh

 Adventure Sports in Rishikesh

-Rishikesh as appearing the Adventure hub of India for the adventure seekers.
+Rishikesh is appearing as the Adventure hub of India for adventure seekers.
 As a result, here one can find a whole lot of adventure sports activities going on, throughout the year.
 Rishikesh is the recommended place for starting trekking trips to the Himalayan Peaks and for the White River Rafting.

 Camping at Rishikesh